SebastianCramer/sebastiancramer.github.io/_posts/2025-02-15-helloworld.md

 title:  "Welcome to here!"
 tag: meanings
 ---
-Helloworld,
+# Helloworld
-i am Sebastian Cramer.
+I am Sebastian Cramer.

 I develop software for a medium sized company that is *not* specialized on software development.
 But i still love my craft.